 Spanish-speaking Population in Mexico

 The country of Mexico leads the pack of Spanish-speaking countries, as it surpasses 100 million.
 Runner up is the United States, emerging with a Spanish-speaking population of about 47 million.
-Surprisingly, this number is higher than that of Spain – the country of origin of Spanish language – but only because Spain only has about 47 million citizens.
+Surprisingly, this number is higher than that of Spain – the country of origin of the Spanish language – but only because Spain only has about 47 million citizens.

 Mexico is the only nation in the world that has more than 100 million Spanish-speaking people spread across its borders.
 The Spanish language first reached Mexico a little before the start of the 16th century.
 The Spanish people migrated from Spain mainly due to political instability and the civil wars.
 Today, 97.5% of the population of Mexico speaks Spanish.
 They speak a Mexican Spanish dialect that differs from the Standard Spanish dialect in terms of pronunciation and to some extent in grammar.